microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     New-AzureRmVirtualNetworkGatewayConnection -Name <<connection-name -ResourceGroupName <<resource-group -Location <<location>> -VirtualNetworkGateway1 $gw -PeerId $circuit.Id -ConnectionType ExpressRoute
     ```

     Because Woodgrove is using a layer 2 connection in Chicago, they deployed redundant routers in the datacenter in an active-active configuration.
-They connected the primary circuit to one router and the secondary circuit to the other.
-It provided a highly available connection at both ends of the connection.
+They connected the primary connection to one router and the secondary connection to the other.
+It provided a highly available connectivity at both ends of the connection.
 It is necessary to realize the ExpressRoute SLA.

     **ExpressRoute connectivity type for Plano**